 Your baby’s visits to the doctor’s office include height and weight checks.
 This is where Thailand and the West differ.
 Average weights and heights in Thailand are different than average weights and heights in the West.
 If your baby isn’t Thai, or is mixed Thai, check online with baby weights and averages from your home country as well.
 A doctor in Thailand may tell you your baby is too big for their age.
 But in your home country they’d be on target.
 During follow-ups doctors also make sure you baby hits their important milestones.

 Whether you’re a Thai or foreigner, it’s always good to connect with like-minded moms and dads to share experiences and find solutions to your challenges.
 Bangkok has many support groups, but two of the most popular are the Childbirth and Breastfeeding Foundation of Thailand and Bambi.
+If you live in or near Chiang Mai, check out Le Leche League of Chiang Mai.
+They offer mother-to-mother support and meet regularly to talk all things motherhood.

 Expat Birth Stories